VKCOM/vk-php-sdk/README.md

 }
 ```

-To start listening to LongPoll events, create an instance of your CallbackApiMyHandler class, instance of CallbackApiLongPollExecutor class and call method listen():
+To start listening to LongPoll events, create an instance of your CallbackApiMyHandler class, instance of VKCallbackApiLongPollExecutor class and call method listen():

 ```php
 $vk = new VKApiClient();